FailAcademy/learning/adp-london/_lessons/week-03/01-introducing-node.md

 - #### 'close'
 - #### 'error'

-Each handler should `console.log` the `remoteAddress` as well as any relavent parameters (e.g. incoming data, or error messages).
+Each handler should `console.log` the `remoteAddress` as well as any relevant parameters (e.g. incoming data, or error messages).
 Review the documentation here before you begin: [https://nodejs.org/api/net.html](https://nodejs.org/api/net.html)

 ---